 You will need an air compressor, air blower or shop vac to push air through the system and expel all of the water in the lines.

 You will need to uncouple the return line and insert the blower.
 This is then run until no more water comes out of the return jet.
 Then you need to plug the return jets using suitable drain plugs.

-Then you uncouple the input line and blow out the lines and do the same until no more water comes out of the skimmer/s which then also need to be plugged.
+Then you uncouple the input line, blow out the lines and do the same until no more water comes out of the skimmer/s, which then also needs to be plugged.

 After that, you will need to pour pool antifreeze into the lines before reconnecting them.

 You are almost done with closing out the pool for the winter.
 All you need to do is remove all pool accessories before you get the inground pool completely covered.
 This prevents them from being damaged and even gives you the chance to clean the pool equipment before the spring.